 \section{Introduction}

 The ever-increasing complexity of Convolutional Neural Networks (CNN) and their associated set of layers demand deeper insight into the internal mechanics of CNNs.
-The functionality of CNNs is often understood as a series of projections and a variety of non-linearities to increase the capacity of the model \cite{hinton2009deep,nair2010rectified,ramachandran2017swish,zheng2015improving}.
-Despite the fact that the prediction layer of CNNs (e.g., the Softmax layer) and the loss functions (e.g., Cross Entropy) are borrowed from the Bayesian framework, a clear connection of the functionality of the intermediate layers with probability theory remains elusive.
-The current understanding of CNNs leaves much to subjective designs with extensive experimental justifications.
+Despite the fact that the prediction layer of CNNs (e.g., the Softmax layer) and the loss functions (e.g., Cross Entropy) are borrowed from the Bayesian framework with a clear interpretation, an exact connection between the functionality of the intermediate layers with statistics remains elusive.
+The current understanding of CNNs leaves much to subjective intuitions, designs and extensive experimental justifications.

-We informally argue that subjectivity is inherent to problems defined over real numbers.
-Accordingly, the confusion existing in the functionality of CNNs reflects the aforementioned theoretical subjectivity.
-Since real vector spaces are unbounded and uncountable, they require strong assumptions in the form of prior information about the underlying data distribution in a Bayesian inference framework.
+We argue that subjectivity is inherent in statistical problems defined over real numbers.
+Accordingly, the confusion existing in the functionality of CNNs partially corresponds to the aforementioned theoretical subjectivity.
+Since real vector spaces are unbounded and uncountable, one requires strong assumptions in the form of prior information about the underlying data distribution in a Bayesian framework.
 For example, fitting a Gaussian distribution to a set of samples requires that the prior distribution on the location parameter be non-vanishing near the samples.
 In this scenario, an uninformative prior needs to be close to the uniform distribution over real numbers; a paradoxical distribution.
-Since the real line is unbounded and uncountable, the choice of the model and its prior distribution is always highly informative \cite{jaynes1968prior}.
 Although the choice of the prior in univariate distributions is not a practical issue, the adverse effects of subjective priors are more evident in high dimensions.
-When the sample space is large and the data is comparatively sparse, either careful design of a prior or an uninformative prior is needed.
-Note that in the context of CNNs, the architecture, initialization, regularization, and other processes can be interpreted as imposing some form of prior on the distribution of real data. \cite{jaynes1957information} shows that the correct extension of entropy to real distributions does not have a finite value.
-By switching to finite state distributions (FSDs), the entropy value is calculable and finite, providing potential for an information-theoretic treatment.
+When the sample space is large and the data is comparatively sparse, either careful design of a prior or a high variance prior is needed.
+Note that in the context of CNNs, the architecture, initialization, regularization, and other processes can be interpreted as imposing some form of prior on the distribution of real data.
+The theoretical complications of inference over real valued data motivated this paper to investigate inference over large finite domains.